-Our current cohort is teaching 7th and 8th grade however our aim is to expand to more grades in the future.
+Our current cohorts are teaching 5th, 6th, 7th, and 8th grade, however, our aim is to expand to more grades in the future.

 Fellows will interact with their mentors often, either by correspondence or through training and support functions provided by their mentors, including classroom observations, guided reflections and target development opportunities.
 Partner schools will also provide school-based mentors to support Fellows at their individual schools, which may also conduct their own in-house observations and teacher training.

 Yes.
 The Summer Institute is an essential element of the Fellows’ preparation, before they embark on their teaching journey.
 It is also when Fellows establish a solid relationship with their peers and mentors that will continue throughout their placement to ensure they receive ongoing training and support.